-While searching for ways to overcome the economic limitations, some of the affluent Cracovian Jews purchased properties in the adjacent independent royal city of Kazimierz, south of the northern branch of the Vistula (Wisła) river.
-In 1495, following a great fire and several anti-Jewish riots, the entire Cracovian Jewish community, amounting probably to 500-700 individuals at the time, was transferred from Cracow to Kazimierz, where they joined a small Jewish community which had already existed in the 14th century.
-The nature of this resettlement and the interreligious tensions behind it, were differently interpreted not only by modern historians but already by the contemporaries.
-However, when analyzing the socio-political and economic forces at play and perceiving physical space as a ‘contested ground’, it seems that the Jewish community consciously agreed to move to a designated quarter of the royal city of Kazimierz, which though independent was still a part of Cracow courban economy under royal jurisdiction.
-By settling only a half-hour’s walk from the Cracovian city market, Jewish authorities gained a higher degree of communal autonomy and congruence, as well as more freedom in economic activities of Jewish merchants and craftsmen in the capitol, all without losing jurisdictional protection assigned to Jews residing in royal domains under the supervision of administrator of royal estates (wielkorządca).
+While searching for ways to overcome the economic limitations imposed on them, some of the affluent Cracovian Jews purchased properties in the adjacent independent royal city of Kazimierz, south of the northern branch of the Vistula (Wisła) river.
+In 1495, following a great fire and several anti-Jewish riots, the entire Cracovian Jewish community, amounting probably to 500–700 individuals at the time, moved from Cracow to Kazimierz, where they joined a small Jewish community which had been present there since the 14th century.
+The nature of this resettlement and the interreligious tensions behind it were interpreted differently not only by modern historians but already by contemporaries.
+However, when analyzing the sociopolitical and economic forces at play and perceiving physical space as a ‘contested ground’, it seems that the Jewish community consciously agreed to move to a designated quarter of the royal city of Kazimierz, which, although independent, was still a part of Cracow urban economy under royal jurisdiction.
+By settling a mere half-hour walk from the Cracovian city market, Jewish authorities gained a higher degree of communal autonomy and congruence, as well as more freedom in economic activities of Jewish merchants and craftsmen in the capital, all without losing jurisdictional protection assigned to Jews residing in royal domains under the supervision of administrator of royal estates (wielkorządca).

-Whatever were the circumstances behind the move to Kazimierz, the significance of this change remains undisputed.
-Jewish community and its institutions were erased from the sacral topography of Cracow.
-Except for very distinguished individuals who had royal permits to reside in the capitol, no Jews permanently dwelled in the city or remained there after the town watch announced evening curfew.
-If anyone did stay in the city, or its enclaves owned by nobles, he still needed to walk to Kazimierz to attend religious services or receive communal assistance.
-The mode of Jewish residence itself was altered, the jurisdictional and social environment changed.
-Although socio-economic, confessional and political tensions similar to that occurring in Cracow, could be felt in Kazimierz, the situation and dynamics in suburban town were different and while two separate “sacred areas” were gradually established -Christian town and Jewish quarter called ‘the city of Jews’ (Oppidum Iudaeorum) - the frequency, amplitude and resonant of conflicts were much lower.
-Around 1530, after settling the stormy quarrels with new emigrants from Bohemian lands, the size of the Jewish population in Kazimierz was more or less compatible with that of the Christian population (circa 2000), and the Kazimierz community was at the doorstep of the period known as its golden age.
-The community soon had a number of functioning synagogues, and turned into a fast developing ‘big urban community’ managed by an autonomous self-government in a corporation-like manner and ready to adopt itself to the evolving surrounding.
-The community secured the needs of its members not only in spiritual realm but in everyday life as well.
-After the king officially forbade Jews to live in Christian part of Kazimierz (1566), the community received the first privilege de non tolerandis Christianis (to not tolerate Christians) ever granted on Polish lands (1568).
+Whatever the circumstances were behind the move to Kazimierz, the significance of this change remains undisputed.
+The Jewish community and its institutions were erased from the sacral topography of Cracow.
+With the exception of very distinguished individuals who had royal permits to reside in the capital, no Jews permanently dwelled in the city or remained there after the town watch announced evening curfew.
+If any Jew did reside in the city, or in its enclaves owned by nobles, they still needed to walk to Kazimierz to attend religious services or receive communal assistance.
+Thus, the mode of Jewish residence itself was altered, the jurisdictional and social environment changed.
+Although socioeconomic, confessional, and political tensions similar to those occurring in Cracow could be felt in Kazimierz, the situation and dynamics in this town on the main city’s outskirts were different.
+With two separate “sacred areas” gradually established – a Christian town and the Jewish quarter called ‘the city of Jews’ (Oppidum Iudaeorum) – the frequency, amplitude, and resonance of conflicts became much lower.
+Around 1530, after settling the stormy quarrels with new emigrants from Bohemian lands, the size of the Jewish population in Kazimierz was more or less the same as that of the Christian population (circa 2000), and the Kazimierz community was on the cusp of the period known as its golden age.
+The community soon had a number of functioning synagogues, and turned into a fast developing ‘big urban community’ managed by an autonomous self-government in a corporation-like manner and ready to adopt itself to the evolving surroundings.
+The community secured the needs of its members not only in the spiritual realm but in everyday life as well.
+After the king officially forbade Jews to live in the Christian part of Kazimierz (1566), the community received the first privilege de non tolerandis Christianis (to not tolerate Christians) ever granted on Polish lands (1568).